 - Account Credited (Column 2): This is the account name that is credited due to the receipt of cash in the books of accounts.

 - Ref (Column 3): The reference column is used to enter the internal reference number of the account to which the journal entry belongs.

 - Explanation (Column 4): The explanation or narration of the cash receiptCash ReceiptA cash receipt is a small document that works as evidence that the amount of cash received during a transaction involves transferring cash or cash equivalent.
 The original copy of this receipt is given to the customer, while the seller keeps the other copy for accounting purposes. is briefly explained in this column.

-- Sales Discount Dr(Column 6): Sellers allow a discount to buyers that make payment within credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
-It consists of three components - credit analysis, credit/sales terms and collection policy. allowed to them.
+- Sales Discount Dr(Column 6): Sellers allow a discount to buyers who make payment within credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+It consists of three components - credit analysis, credit/sales terms and collection policy. allowed.
 The total amount of discount allowed to buyers is entered in this column.

-- Other Accounts Cr (Column 9): This column is used to record the receipt of cash from other sources which include the receipt of cash for interest, rent and the sale of fixed assets, etc.
+- Other Accounts Cr (Column 9): This column is used to record the receipt of cash from other sources, including cash for interest, rent, the sale of fixed assets, etc.